The search to find the latest and greatest ingredient or superfood for dogs is continuously evolving.

 Onion and garlic are commonly found in preprepared Chickpeas or Chickpea products.
 These ingredients can be toxic or harmful to dogs and need to be avoided.

-However, you can be confident that Chickpeas that are contained with any commercial pet foods have been cooked appropriately and do not contain any additional toxic ingredients.
+However, you can be confident that Chickpeas that are contained in any commercial pet foods have been cooked appropriately and do not contain any additional toxic ingredients.

 Chickpeas – A Cause of Dilated Cardiomyopathy (DCM)?

-This is a delicate and complex issue.
-Many of you will be unfamiliar with Dilated Cardiomyopathy but it has recently been pushed into the spotlight.
+This is a delicate and complex issue, and many of you will be unfamiliar with Dilated Cardiomyopathy, but it has recently been pushed into the spotlight.

-Without going into too much detail, Dilated Cardiomyopathy is a disease that effects the heart of dogs.
-Some breeds are effected more than others and in some cases, it can be fatal.
+Without going into too much detail, Dilated Cardiomyopathy is a disease that affects the heart of dogs.
+Some breeds are affected more than others, and in some cases, it can be fatal.